 6. Iron carefully: Iron Indian garments at a low temperature, and avoid ironing directly on the embellishments or embroidery.
 Use a pressing cloth to prevent any damage to the fabric.

 What people wear in India varies significantly from region to region due to the country’s vast cultural diversity and the wide range of environmental and climatic conditions.
 The kaupina, langota, achkan, Lungi, sari, and other traditionally simple costumes worn by men and women have developed alongside rituals and dance performances.
-Western dress styles are ubiquitous in the metropolitan environment and worn by people of all socioeconomic backgrounds.
+Western dress styles are ubiquitous in the urban environment and worn by people of all socioeconomic backgrounds.
 It’s no secret that India is rich in variety.